 Are you planning for Madurai trip?
 Looking to visit Meenakshi Temple Madurai?
-Do you want to learn more about timing and places to stay near Meenakshi temple?
+Do you want to learn more about timing and places to stay near the Meenakshi amman temple?
 Are you looking for other places to visit in Madurai?
-If yes, you must check this complete Madurai tourist guide excursively prepared by considering all these queries and to provide best possible resource for tourist visiting Meenakshi temple Madurai.
+If yes, you must check this complete Madurai tourist guide excursively prepared by considering all these queries and providing the best possible resource for tourists visiting Meenakshi temple Madurai.

 How to Reach Madurai?

-- By Air – The adjoining airport is the Madurai International Airport.
+- The adjoining airport is the Madurai International Airport.
 The city is well connected to major cities like Bengaluru, Chennai, Coimbatore, Mumbai, New Delhi, and Tiruchirapalli.
-If you are visiting Madurai from outside India; the flights are available from Colombo, Dubai and Singapore.
+If you are visiting Madurai from outside India; the flights are available from Colombo, Dubai, and Singapore.

-- By Train – The Madurai Junction is well joined to numerous significant cities in India like Bengaluru, Bhopal, Chennai, Cochin, Goa, Kolkata, Mumbai, New Delhi, Patna, and Trivandrum with many others as well.
-A number of trains link Madurai internally to other key towns like Coimbatore, Kanyakumari, Karaikudi, Nagercoil, Rameswaram, Tanjore, Tiruchi, Tirunelveli, and Tuticorn.
+- The Madurai Junction is well joined to numerous significant cities in India like Bengaluru, Bhopal, Chennai, Cochin, Goa, Kolkata, Mumbai, New Delhi, Patna, and Trivandrum with many others as well.
+A number of trains link Madurai internally to other key towns like Coimbatore, Kanyakumari, Karaikudi, Nagercoil, Rameswaram, Tanjore, Tiruchi, Tirunelveli, and Tuticorin.

-- From Kodaikanal.
-The easiest way to reach Madurai from Kodaikanal is by road only.
-Private taxi and state run transport bus services are regularly available from both sides.
-It takes 3.5hrs to cover 165kms by road.
+- The easiest way to reach Madurai from Kodaikanal is by road only.
+Private taxi and state-run transport bus services are regularly available from both sides.
+It takes 3.5 hours to cover 165 km by road.

-- From Munnar.
-The easiest way to reach Madurai from Munnar is by road only.
-Highly recommend to use private taxi service as there is no regular state bus service is available from Munnar to Madurai or back.
-It takes approx 5hrs by road to cover 150kms.
-If you are having extra days and want to explore Kerala, you can easily plan your Madurai to Kerala trip and is a best combination must say.
+- The easiest way to reach Madurai from Munnar is by road only.
+Highly recommend using a private taxi service as there is no regular state bus service is available from Munnar to Madurai or back.
+It takes approx 5 hours by road to cover 150 km.
+If you are having extra days and want to explore Kerala, you can easily plan your Madurai to Kerala trip, and is the best combination must say.

-- From Rameswaram.
-Madurai is well connected by road or by rail from Rameswaram.
-Though there are no frequent train service, state run buses and private taxi service is also ready available.
+- Madurai is well connected by road or by rail from Rameswaram.
+Though there is no frequent train service, state-run buses and private taxi services are also readily available.
 It takes 3hrs by road to reach Madurai from Rameswaram.

-- From Kanyakumari.
-The best route is by road in a private taxi.
+- The best route is by road in a private taxi.
 There is no direct train from Kanyakumari to Madurai as all the trains coming via Rameswaram.

-- From Kumali.
-Best route is by road which takes 3hrs to cover 165kms.
-Private taxi is the best to save time.
+- The best route is by road which takes 3 hours to cover 165 km.
+A private taxi is the best to save time.

 About Madurai Meenakshi Temple